lrq3000/pyFileFixity/README.rst

   you try to do that manually you'll probably fail).

 In the end, it's a lot better to just separate the storage medium of data, with the reading instrument.

-The medium I advise is optical disks (whether it's BluRay, DVD, CD or whatever), because the reading instrument is separate, and the technology (laser reflecting on bumps and/or pits) is kind of universal, so that even if the technology is lost one day (deprecated by newer technologies, so that you can't find the reading instrument anymore because it's not sold anymore), you can probably emulate a laser using some software to read your optical disk, just like what the CAMiLEON project did to recover data from the LaserDiscs of the BBC Domesday Project (see Wikipedia).
+We will talk later about what storage mediums can be used instead.

 Applications included
 ---------------------

-The project currently include the following pure-python applications:
+The pyFileFixity suite currently include the following pure-python applications:

 -  rfigc.py (subcommand: ``hash``), a hash auditing tool, similar to md5deep/hashdeep, to compute a database of your files along with their metadata, so that